rvatsavai/rvatsavai.github.io/_research/systems-hpc.md

      <ul>
       <li>Gaussian Process (GP) Learning: GP based approaches are increasingly being used as a kernel machine learning tool for
         nonparametric regression and classification.
 We developed several novel algorithms based on GP learning for classification, change detection and anomaly detection.
-Despite great advantages of GP in various machine learning tasks, its wide adaption is limited due to it's high computational complexity, O(t<sup>3</sup>), and memory footprint, O(t<sup>2</sup>), where t is the length of time series.
+Despite great advantages of GP in various machine learning tasks, in particular for spatial and temporal data, its wide adaption is limited due to it's high computational complexity, O(t<sup>3</sup>), and memory footprint, O(t<sup>2</sup>), where t is the length of time series.
 In applications like monitoring crop biomass at regional scales, one has to deal with billions of time series, and the solution requires computation of covariance matrix  and its inversion for each time series.
 To overcome these limitations, we